Azure/azureml-examples/tutorials/deploy-k8sedge/Readme.md

 # Using models on Edge device with Kubernetes.

+description: learn how to use Kubernetes on Edge device for deployment and inferencing

 This section guides you through the steps needed to deploy a model for inferencing in GPU-enabled Kubernetes cluster on Edge device.

 ## Prerequisites